 2. Revealing How Much You Would Accept

-If you are driven to a corner, always try to remain noncommittal on the pretext that knowing more about the demands of the role might affect your salary expectation.
+If you’re driven into a corner, always try to remain noncommittal on the pretext that knowing more about the demands of the role might affect your expected salary.

 4. Weak Research or Negotiation Preparation

 Head over to Glassdoor to read about the reviews.
-The part that are listed under dislike could be your salary negotiation ammunition.
+The part that are listed under “dislike” could be your ammunition for salary negotiation.

 5. Making a Salary Pitch Too Early